kubernetes/examples/staging/persistent-volume-provisioning/README.md

 Reference : ([How to configure Heketi](https://github.com/heketi/heketi/wiki/Setting-up-the-topology))

-When the persistent volumes are dynamically provisioned, the Gluster plugin automatically create an endpoint and a headless service in the name `gluster-dynamic-<claimname>`.
+When the persistent volumes are dynamically provisioned, the Gluster plugin automatically create an endpoint and a headless service in the name `glusterfs-dynamic-<claimname>`.
 This dynamic endpoint and service will be deleted automatically when the persistent volume claim is deleted.

 #### OpenStack Cinder